111161226/TOKO-BLOG/README.md

   $ php artisan key:generate
 ```

-this soft is started by the follwing command
+this soft is started by the follwing command and access `localhost:8000/home`
 ```
   $ make dev
 ```